 Dear Mayor and Members of City Council, As you work towards the 2019 City budget and the possibility of another $45 or 50 million dollar bond issue I’d like to suggest the following.
 First, check out the Comptroller’s

 Bellaire City Council faced a large crowd of Bellaire residents who turned out for the August 6th City Council meeting.
 The Council chambers and the City Hall atrium were full, and resident after resident spoke their mind on the Pathways … Continue reading

 UPDATE: City Council has tabled this plan but did not vote it down.
 Unless it returns for consideration and approval it will sit on the same shelf as the Branding proposal, available for a rerun in the future.
 The latest … Continue reading

 When a new City Manager takes the reins in Bellaire we might expect that he or she would bring a former executive assistant along, someone already in tune with their style of management.

 UPDATE: Pathways Plan was ‘shelved’ by Ctiy Council on August 6, 2018.
 The Pathways Plan was presented to Planning and Zoning on Thursday, July 12th.
 The Meeting video is available to view online.
 P&Z voted unanimously not to recommend the Plan to City Council at this time.
-According to the Pending … Continue reading
+The Pathways Project will … Continue reading